Shigeru Yoshida: Early life and education

-Yoshida was born on 22 September 1878, in Kanda-Surugadai, Tokyo, the fifth son of political activist and former samurai Tsuna Takeuchi.
-Tsuna was a devout supporter of Itagaki Taisuke and would later serve in the first National Diet in 1890.
-Yoshida's biological mother's identity is not known.
-Shortly before his birth, his biological father was arrested for anti-government conspiracy, and his mother gave birth to him at the house of Kenzō Yoshida, a friend of his father.
-As young samurai, Tsuna and Kenzō had made a name amidst the decades of unrest around the time of Meiji Restoration.
-In August 1881, Yoshida was adopted by Kenzō Yoshida and his wife Kotoko.
-Kenzō was a wealthy trade merchant, former Jardine Matheson Yokohama branch manager and former samurai, and Kotoko was the daughter of an Edo period Confucian scholar.
+Shigeru Yoshida was born on 22 September 1878, in Kanda-Surugadai, Tokyo, the fifth son of Tsuna Takeuchi, a former samurai of the Tosa domain.
+Tsuna Takeuchi was a close aide to Taisuke Itagaki in the 1880s and would serve in the first National Diet elected in 1890.
+The identity of Yoshida's biological mother is not known.
+It is likely she was a concubine of Takeuchi and possibly a geisha.

+Shortly before Yoshida's birth, his biological father was imprisoned for anti-government conspiracy in connection to the Satsuma Rebellion, and his mother gave birth to him at the house of Kenzō Yoshida, a friend of his father.
+As young samurai, Tsuna and Kenzō had made names for themselves amidst the decades of unrest around the time of Meiji Restoration.
+Since Takeuchi had several sons and his friend Kenzō Yoshida had none, Yoshida was adopted by Kenzō Yoshida and his wife Kotoko in August 1881.
+Kenzō Yoshida was a former samurai who had traveled to England as a stowaway in his youth.
+He then established himself in Yokohama as a branch manager for Jardine Matheson, before becoming a successful businessman in his own right.
+Kotoko was the granddaughter of the Edo period Confucian scholar Issai Satō.

-Yoshida began his education in a rural boarding school.
-He graduated elementary school in 1889.
+Yoshida spent his early childhood in Yokohama.
+After he graduated from elementary school there in 1889, he was enrolled at Koyo Juku, a prestigious rural boarding school.
 That same year, Kenzō Yoshida died, and Shigeru inherited a substantial fortune from him.
-Kotoko subsequently raised Shigeru on the family's estate in Ōiso.
-Shigeru finished secondary school in 1894, and attended junior high school until 1895, after which he briefly attended business school.
-He attended an academy run by the crown prince's ethics tutor in Tokyo, and briefly studied at Keio University and the Tokyo Physics School (now the Tokyo University of Science).
-He also spent a year ill at home in Ōiso.
-In 1897, he entered the prestigious Peers' School, which prepared members of the elite for the public service, and was run by Duke Konoe Atsumaro.
-After completing his education there, Yoshida attended a college for diplomats also run by Duke Atsumaro.
-Shortly after Atsumaro's death in 1904, the college became defunct, and Yoshida then studied law at Tokyo Imperial University, graduating with a law degree in 1906.
-He passed the Foreign Service Entry Exam and entered Japan's diplomatic corps that same year, shortly after Japan's victory against Russia in the Russo-Japanese War.
-He has long been regarded as prioritising the economy over defense, but recent years have seen a reevaluation of this viewpoint.
+Kotoko subsequently raised Shigeru on the family's estate in Ōiso when he was not at school.

+Yoshida spent five years at Koyo Juku.
+In 1894 he went to Tokyo and spent a year studying at Nihon Gakuen, a school run by the famous educator Jugo Sugiura.
+He then went on to Higher Commercial School, but soon found he was unsuited for business and dropped out.
+He then briefly studied at Seisoku Academy and the Tokyo Physics School while preparing for higher school examinations, but he fell ill and had to spend a year at home in Ōiso.
+Returning to Tokyo in 1897, he entered the prestigious Peers' School, the headed by Prince Atsumaro Konoe.
+Yoshida advanced to the university department at Peers’ School, which Prince Konoe had established to train diplomats.
+The university department became defunct after Prince Konoe died in 1904, so Yoshida transferred to Tokyo Imperial University and graduated with a law degree in 1906.
+He passed the Foreign Service Entry Exam and entered Japan's diplomatic corps that same year, shortly after Japan's victory in the Russo-Japanese War.